AgencyAgency/Fall2013LessonPlan/README.md

 ## Want to help edit this document?

-You can submit a pull request.
+You can [create](https://help.github.com/articles/creating-a-pull-request) and then submit a [pull request](https://help.github.com/articles/using-pull-requests).

 If you want to learn how to write Markdown (the syntax) used for this web page, check out these links:
 * [Markdown Syntax](http://daringfireball.net/projects/markdown/syntax), by Daring Fireball